mavera12/EHR/Generic-Module-Framework:-Logic.md

 ```

 ## Vital Sign
 The `Vital Sign` condition type tests a patient's current vital signs.
 Synthea tracks vital signs in order to drive a patient's physical condition, and are recorded in observations.
-See also the [[Symptom|Generic Module Framework: States#VitalSign]] state.
+See also the [[Vital Sign|Generic Module Framework: States#VitalSign]] state.

 ### Supported Properties